esamattis/node-hbsfy/README.md

 Install hbsfy locally to your project:

-    npm install hbsfy
+    npm install --save-dev hbsfy

 You will also need Handlebars installed.
-Handlebars 1.x is officially supported for now:
+Handlebars 1, 2, 3, and 4 are supported for now (use 4 for best results):

-    npm install handlebars@1
+    npm install --save-dev handlebars

-Although the alpha version of Handlebars 2.0 should also work.
-Just drop the `@1` to try it.

 Then use it as Browserify transform module with `-t`: